Ubunfu/page-flipper/README.md

 Builds run on Circle CI.

 ## Configuration
+* `AWS_IAM_ROLE_NAME`: If deploying this service to AWS using the Serverless framework, provide the name of an IAM role defining the service's permissions.
+If `SESSION_STORE_PROVIDER=DYNAMODB`, this role should provide read/write access to the table.
+  * Type: `string`
+  * Default: n/a
 * `DB_CONNECT_STRING`: Connection string to the database
   * Type: `string`
   * Default: n/a